Table of Contents

 Identifying the challenges in the agriculture sector helps economic leaders and local farmers in mitigating potential risks to business and resolving typical agricultural problems.
 This blog explores the agriculture industry, highlighting its economic benefits, recurring challenges, and the country’s resilience in overcoming them.

-The 4 sub-sectors of the Agriculture Industry
+What are the 4 subsectors of the Agriculture industry?

 Crops